vivekparasharr/vivekparasharr.github.io/_pages/Artificial Intelligence/2021-01-02-ml-overview-of-ml-techniques.md

 - FP-Growth algorithm: A faster algorithm than Apriori that builds a compact representation of the dataset, known as a frequent pattern (FP) tree, to efficiently mine frequent itemsets and generate association rules.
 - Eclat algorithm: Another algorithm that mines frequent itemsets in a dataset, but instead of generating association rules, it focuses on finding frequent itemsets that share a common prefix.

-## Reinforcement learning involves training a model to make decisions based on trial-and-error feedback.
+## Reinforcement learning
 Reinforcement learning, is a broader class of problems in which an agent interacts with an environment over a period of time, and the agent's goal is to learn a policy that maximizes its total reward over the long run.
+It involves training a model to make decisions based on trial-and-error feedback.

 On the other hand, the multi-armed bandit problem is often considered as a simpler version of reinforcement learning.
 In multi-armed bandit problem, an agent repeatedly selects an action (often referred to as a "bandit arm") and receives a reward associated with that action.
 The agent's goal is to maximize its total reward over a fixed period of time.